 Service Opportunities: litter cleanup, seedball kit

-- Outdoor Adventure — Activities to compliment a nature hike and raise awareness of the outdoors including birding and wildflower identification.
+- Outdoor Adventure — Activities to complement a nature hike and raise awareness of the outdoors including birding and wildflower identification.

 - Wildlife Tracking — Recognize common animals living in Austin watersheds by exploring their habitat, tracks, scat and photos.
 Make your own track with included track molds.